We restored the River Keekle near Whitehaven in a £1.5 million project that started in 2019 and was completed in summer

 Removing the failed plastic liner will reduce plastic pollution and localised flooding downstream.

 The river is now in a much more natural condition, improving the habitats for salmon, trout and other fish species.
 We directly improved 2.5 kilometres of river and opened up access for fish to the further 4 kilometres of river upstream as they were prevented from migrating by the plastic debris.

 The project also removed a threat to highly endangered freshwater mussels further downstream in the River Ehen.
-Currently, as the liner repeatedly fails, excess sediment is released into the Keekle which makes its way into the Ehen, posing a significant risk to the mussels.
+As the liner repeatedly failed, excess sediment was released into the Keekle which made its way into the Ehen, posing a significant risk to the mussels.

 This is a major project which could not have happened without the generous support of our funders.

 Phase 1 was funded by the Environment Agency’s River Restoration Programme.
-Phase 2 is funded by the European Agricultural Fund for Rural Development’s Water Environment Grant.
+Phase 2 was funded by the European Agricultural Fund for Rural Development’s Water Environment Grant.